Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Overhead Press

-Not only does this exercise improve your strength and range of motion but it also works and gives great definition to your pectorals, deltoids, triceps, and trapezius muscles.
-Please note that this workout can be done either whole seated or standing, and you may use your body weight or free weights like dumbbells and kettlebells.
+Not only can this exercise support your strength and range of motion, but it also works the pectorals, deltoids, triceps, and trapezius muscles and may help support muscle tone over time.
+Please note that this workout can be done either seated or standing, and you may use your body weight or free weights like dumbbells and kettlebells.

 See also

-If you choose to use free weights, ensure that they are not too heavy to avoid further injuring your tight shoulders.
+If you choose to use free weights, ensure that they are not too heavy to help reduce the chance of strain or discomfort in the shoulder area.

 1. Begin by standing on a gym mat with your feet about shoulder-width apart while holding your weight of choice in each hand.